davestearns/penny-for-your-thoughts/README.md

     fn symbol(&self) -> &'static str;
 }
 ```

-Adding `Send + Sync` as super-traits made it easier to build a `const` map of currencies shared between the tests, which are executed concurrently on different threads.
-I think this is fine because a `Currency` should effectively be like a constant that only returns static data, so there's no internal state to synchronize.

 Initially I didn't include `&self` as an argument on these methods because I figured the implementations would just return static data, but this created a problem when I tried to build a reference to a dynamically-typed currency: `&dyn Currency`.
 To do this, Rust requires the trait to be "object safe," which means the compiler can build a v-table and do dynamic dispatch.
 Without a reference to `&self`, there would be no way to know which implementation of the trait method to call at runtime, so `&self` must be an argument, even if you never refer to it in your implementations.